TapiwaDivine/mykitchen/README.md

 * the Logo on this web app was created through freelogodesign.com
 * This web app is responsive and can be used in most screen
 * On this web app all the pages have a footer with social media link and copy right section and a navbar that was created to have a logo on the center(YouTube channel Learning with Ali Hossain,7months ago) and (mdbootstrap.com)
 * Then we also have a hero image on top of the homepage and on the footer as well.
 These i meant to beautify the home page(insipered by bigoven.com) and give user that anticipation to do around the site.
-We also have the render of recipes which is limited to 6. this i was insipred by(https://tajinny.com/) though i added my own feel
+We also have the render of recipes which is limited to 6 recipes in 3x2 rows. this i was insipred by(https://tajinny.com/) though i added my own feel
 * We have recipe of the that is insiped by most likes to a recipe by users.
 * We also render recent recipe in the recipe page and also th categories of recipes
 * We also have a add recipe page which present users with a form to add recipes to the web app